databio/pypiper/doc/source/faq.rst

 -   **What cluster resources can pypiper use?**
 	PyPiper is compute-agnostic.
 You run it wherever you want; If you want a nice way to submit pipelines for samples any cluster manager, check out `Looper <http://looper.readthedocs.io/>`_.

+-	**What does it mean for a sample to be in the "waiting" state?**
+	Waiting means it encountered a file lock, but no recovery flag.
+So the pipeline thinks a process (from another run or another process) is currently writing that file.
+It periodically checks for the lock file to disappear, and assumes that the other process will unlock the file when finished.
+If the lock was left by a previous failed run, then it will just wait forever.
+This is what recover mode (``-R``) is intended for, if pipelines fail.

+-	**What is the 'elapsed time' in output?**
+	The "elapsed" time is referring to the amount of time since the preceding timestamp, not since the start of the pipeline.
+Timestamps are all displayed with a flag: ``_TIME_``.
+The total cumulative time for the pipeline is displayed only at the end.